aleshaleksey/fansys23/08-spell-list.md

 An unwilling target may ignore the effect with a successful CHA save vs the caster's threshold.

-**Upcast**: For every extra MP dice above 2, the spell lasts for an extra 12 minutes or affects an extra target.
+**Upcast**: For every extra MP die above 2, the spell lasts for an extra 12 minutes or affects an extra target.

 **Global**: As the local casting, but is centred on a point and allows all entities within 120ft to communicate to entities of the chosen subkind.
 The spell lasts for 24 hours.
 For every 2 extra MP dice above 4 placed in the spell, the radius increases by 120ft or the spell lasts for an extra day.